Skopje

 The Telecommunications Centre is probably one of the most futuristic buildings the city has to offer.
 It consists of many striking structures and is considered an icon of brutalism.

-Skopje 2014 Construction Project
+Skopje 2014 construction project

 For many Macedonians, the formerly progressive concrete buildings from the 1960s and 1970s are mostly an unloved remnant of the socialist past.
 People seemed to miss the cityscape from before the earthquake.
 This longing was certainly partly the driving force behind the new building project called "Skopje 2014".
 Public spaces and facade facings were redesigned, monumental cultural and administrative buildings erected, and countless statues, a triumphal arch as well as sculpture fountains were built.